ninjamonkey198206/Tactical-RMM-Docker/README.md

 **Save the new rule and apply changes**

-**Copy the HTTP rule, changing the TO and From ports to 443 and the description to HAProxy_HTTPS**
+**Copy the HTTP rule, changing the To and From ports to 443 and the description to HAProxy_HTTPS**

 **Save the new rule and apply changes**
 ###